educorvi/vue-json-form/docs/schemaDoc/control-properties-options-properties-multi.md

 https://educorvi.github.io/vue_json_form/schemas/control.schema.json#/properties/options/properties/multi
 ```

-If set true, textarea will be shown instead of textfield
+If set true, textarea will be shown instead of textfield.
  Alternatively can be set to the number of wanted lines